What You’ll Need to Become a Graphic Designer

 Why Pursue a Formal Graphic Design Education?

 Also, those with certifications and a college education stand out amongst their peers: employers are more willing to hire those with formal training, expertise, and skills than someone who is self-taught or less educated.
-Finally, studying in a collegiate setting will not only provide you with the skillset and experience you need for your career but allow you to work alongside industry professionals, both on-campus and off-site (for example, an internship during your studies).
+Finally, studying in a collegiate setting will not only provide you with the skillset and experience you need for your career but allow you to work alongside industry professionals, both on-campus and off-site (for example, an internship during your studies), and to build a graphic design portfolio that encapsulates all of the work you’ve amassed in your design courses.
 Your school’s faculty provides a level of instruction and personal mentoring that you just cannot replicate by watching online training courses or YouTube videos.
+Thus, it is highly encouraged for those interested in pursuing a graphic design career to enroll in a bachelor’s degree program.

 Life After Graduation: Career Paths & Possibilities for the Graphic Designer